 If your child doesn’t want to have difficult conversations with you, you could try the following:

 - Try to set aside some time each day to talk with your child.
-Ask him open-ended questions, and let him know that if he does want to talk, you’re happy to listen.
-This will help you stay connected with your child and might help him feel more comfortable to come to you in future.
+Ask your child open-ended questions, and let them know that if they do want to talk, you’re happy to listen.
+This will help you stay connected with your child and might help them feel more comfortable to come to you in future.

 - Keep up to date with your child’s interests.
 This gives you things to talk about and shows that you’re interested in your child’s wellbeing.

-- If your child won’t talk to you, it might help to find another adult she can talk to.
-You could suggest a relative, teacher, counsellor or neighbour.
-But tell your child that you’re happy to listen any time she wants to talk to you.
+- If your child won’t talk to you, suggest other adults they could talk to, like a relative, teacher, counsellor or neighbour.
+But tell your child that you’re happy to listen any time they want to talk to you.

 Benefits of difficult conversations